Do Suffering Bottoms Go To Heaven?

 Tap the text to show or hide reading controls.

-A soft cheek stuck to his smooth shirt like a wad of gum.
-Gyu-yeon, reaching for the car keys, froze at the inexplicable behavior.
+A soft cheek stuck to the smooth shirt like a piece of gum.
+Gyu-yeon, who was taking out the car keys, froze stiff at the inexplicable behavior.

-Since they left the shop, Naru had been clinging persistently, wriggling as if determined to plant his scent on Gyu-yeon.
-At first he buried his head in Gyu-yeon’s chest and rubbed, then he locked his arms around Gyu-yeon’s and refused to let go.
+Since leaving the shop, Naru, who had been clinging persistently, wiggled his body as if determined to leave his scent on Gyu-yeon.
+At first he plunged into Gyu-yeon’s chest and rubbed his head, then he tightly hugged Gyu-yeon’s arm and wouldn’t let go.

 “Let go for a moment, you have to get in the car.”